What is Jira? A comprehensive guide for 2026

 Issues, projects, and boards in Jira

 In Jira, everything starts as an issue.
-Don’t let the name fool you, an issue is just a single piece of work.
+An issue is just a single piece of work.
 It could be a bug, a new feature idea (often called a "story"), a marketing task, or a customer support ticket.
 Each one gets a unique ID, so nothing gets lost.

 Issues are then organized into projects.
-A project is just a bucket for all the work related to a specific team, product, or goal.
-You might have one project for developing your mobile app and another for your marketing team’s content calendar.
+A project is a central location for all the work related to a specific team, product, or goal.
+You might have one project for developing your mobile app and another for your marketing team's content calendar.

 Jira workflows

 A workflow is the journey an issue takes from creation to completion.
 It’s the set of statuses ("Open," "In Review," "Resolved") and the rules for moving between them.
 One of Jira’s biggest strengths is that these workflows are completely customizable.
-You can design a different process for every single project or issue type.
-The downside?
-This can get complicated to set up and even harder to maintain as your team’s process changes over time.
+You can design a tailored process for every single project or issue type, ensuring the tool matches your specific business needs.

 Jira reporting and dashboards

 Jira also has built-in reporting tools and dashboards you can customize.
-These are great for seeing your team’s progress, spotting bottlenecks, and tracking metrics.
-Agile teams love the burndown charts, which show how fast they’re getting through work in a sprint.
+These are great for seeing your team's progress, identifying areas for improvement, and tracking metrics.
+Agile teams love the burndown charts, which show how efficiently they're moving through work in a sprint.

 An example of a Jira dashboard used to track support team metrics and progress.